 What You Get as an Associate

-ISC2 has over 600,000 certified members globally.
-As an Associate you have access to the same member network, including local chapter events, webinars, conferences, and the ISC2 Community platform where working security professionals share knowledge and discuss current issues in the field.
+ISC2 counts more than 675,000 members, candidates, and associates across over 175 countries.
+As an Associate you have access to that same member network, including local chapter events, webinars, conferences, and the ISC2 Community platform where working security professionals share knowledge and discuss current issues in the field.
 That access is worth more early in a career than it might seem.
 The connections made through chapter events and the online community are a legitimate pipeline to job opportunities and mentorship.

 Associates receive member pricing on ISC2 training and educational materials, which matters when you’re studying toward full certification or building skills in adjacent domains.
 The official study resources, practice exams, and continuing education catalog are all accessible at member rates rather than the higher non-member pricing.